 Option 1: Positive Cash Flow Property

-A Real Estate Investor can have the following when they invest in this type of structure: 1) Tax Benefits 2) Long Term Capital Gains 3) Excess Rental Income 4) Potential Appreciation.
-WHen this strategy is done right, this will allow for more properties to be added into one’s portfolio in a shorter amount of time.
+A real estate investor can have the following when they invest in this type of structure: 1) Tax Benefits 2) Long-Term Capital Gains 3) Excess Rental Income 4) Potential Appreciation When this strategy is done right, it will allow for more properties to be added to one’s portfolio in a shorter amount of time.

 Option 2: Negative Cash Flow Property

 This is the traditional Real Estate Structure or the one that you hear the most when agents or talk about buying Property.
 This is also referred to as Negative Gearing.
 These days, most Real Estate Investors do not have this structure when they first start out in Real Estate Investing, but rather prefer to target a positive cash flow property instead due to the low-interest rates.

 A Negative Cash Flow Property is when your income does not meet your expenses.
 In other words, the rent doesn’t cover all the bills/costs.

 This structure can have additional tax benefits such as the depreciation of the Real Estate Property and is popular amongst investors that are making the most of capital gains.
 Sydney Properties for example are more likely to be Negative Geared vs a Brisbane Property etc.

 The investors in this structure are generally real estate developers who will spend significant amounts of money to improve the real estate market value.
 For a negative cash flow investor, their goal is not necessarily to produce a positive cash flow property but rather to obtain a real estate asset that will appreciate in value.
 This real estate investor structures their real estate investing for appreciation and gains down the line instead.

 In order to do this type of Real Estate Investment correctly, thus protecting your downside risk, you need to be smart about the Real Estate Market that you are investing in.
 This strategy is very Real Estate Market dependent, not all Real Estate Markets perform well in these times.